Rebecca Tiessen

 Rebecca Tiessen (b.
 1970) is a Canadian academic whose work focuses on international development and gender.
 She assisted Global Affairs Canada in developing tools to measure the effectiveness of development projects.
 Her work typically evaluates whether development strategies utilized by bureaucracies can be transformational or whether change within systems is hampered and requires an outside structure to be effective.
 She served as chair of international development studies and director of the Centre for African Studies in Halifax, Nova Scotia at Dalhousie University from 1999 until 2007.
 That year, she became an associate professor of sociology at the Royal Military College of Canada in Kingston, Ontario.
 She joined the faculty of the University of Ottawa in 2013 and is currently a full professor and director of their Gender, Peace, and Security Collaboratory.

 Early life and education

 Rebecca Lee Tiessen was born in 1970 in Leamington, Ontario.
-Tiessen was the daughter of Erika (née Penner) Tiessen, who had immigrated as an infant in the late 1940s from Peckelsheim, Germany to Canada.
-Erika's parents, Helen and John Penner were Mennonites and farmed in what is now Point Pelee National Park.
+Tiessen was the daughter of Erika (née Penner) Tiessen, who had immigrated as an infant in the late 1940s from Peckelsheim, Germany, to Canada.
+Erika's parents, Helen and John Penner, were Mennonites and farmed in what is now Point Pelee National Park.
 Erika married in 1964, divorced in 1981 and raised her daughter and two sons in Leamington.
 Tiessen obtained a bachelor's degree in political science from Wilfrid Laurier University in 1993.
 She completed her master's degree in 1995 with a thesis titled Treading Water: Survival Strategies by Smallscale Women Farmers in Zimbabwe from the University of Guelph.
-Continuing her education, Tiessen completed her PhD at Guelph under the guidance of Belinda Leach in 1999 with a thesis Navigating Gender Terrain: Gender Inequality and Environmental Non-Governmental Organizations (ENGOS).
+Continuing her education, Tiessen completed her PhD at Guelph under the guidance of Belinda Leach in 1999 with a thesis titled Navigating Gender Terrain: Gender Inequality and Environmental Non-Governmental Organizations (ENGOS).